Request a Free Estimate

 After your evaluation has been completed, a committee made up of hepatologists and a transplant surgeon will review the findings from the tests and evaluations.
 They will decide if a transplant is the right option for you.
 Once decided that you are a fit candidate for a transplant then you will require a liver donor.

-What are the requirements of a Liver Donor?
+What are the requirements of a Donor for Liver Transplant in India?

 To be a living donor, a person should meet the following requirements: